Tommy Butler: Police career

 Butler was far from a typical policeman.
 He had a meteoric rise through the ranks, going from Detective Sergeant to Chief Superintendent in under a decade.
 Butler was utterly committed to his work and was a lifelong bachelor who lived with his mother in West London.
 He was a non-smoker and only moderate drinker.

 Butler was involved in an investigation of corrupt Police officers in Brighton and also investigated and curtailed the activities of Jack Spot and Bill Hill.

 At one point in his career, he was sent to Cyprus before it gained independence from Britain in 1960 to advise the Police on how to combat the Greek Cypriot group EOKA, led by General Grivas.
 From 1955 to 1959 EOKA waged an armed struggle against the British administration which aimed to achieve Enosis, or the union of Greece and Cyprus, similar to Crete and the Ionian Islands.

+Before the Great Train Robbery, Butler had already gained experience investigating organized crime in London.
+In 1960, while serving in the Flying Squad, he prepared a report on the Kray twins and their activities in the East End, including their involvement in protection rackets.
+The report described the twins' growing influence among London's criminal networks and reflected the difficulties faced by detectives in gathering evidence against them.